gholt/locmap/README.md

 # ValueLocMap
 ## Development Repository

+*Experimental: No stable version of this package yet exists; it is still in early development.*

 Package locmap provides a concurrency-safe data structure that maps keys to value locations.
 A key is 128 bits and is specified using two uint64s (keyA, keyB).
 A value location is specified using a blockID, offset, and length